AML & KYC Policy

 7. Sanctions and Screening

-7.1 The Company applies sanctions screening and compliance procedures in accordance with internationally recognized standards, including but not limited to United Nations (UN), European Union (EU), and Office of Foreign Assets Control (OFAC) frameworks.
+7.1 The Company applies sanctions screening and compliance procedures in accordance with internationally recognized standards and applicable sanctions regimes, including but not limited to sanctions, restrictive measures, and watchlists issued by the United Nations (UN), the European Union (EU), the Office of Foreign Assets Control (OFAC), and other competent authorities.

-7.2 In accordance with its internal policies, the Company does not open Accounts and does not process transactions for individuals or entities who:
+7.3 In accordance with its internal policies, the Company does not open Accounts, provide services, or process transactions for individuals who:

-- are citizens or residents of countries where transactions are prohibited by international sanctions (UN, EU, OFAC);
+- are citizens or residents of countries or territories where transactions are prohibited or restricted by applicable international sanctions;

 - are identified as high-risk based on criteria determined by the Company’s Compliance Department;